elemenohq/docs/source/index.html.md

 }
 ```

 You will not always want to return every Item from a Collection.
 Often you will only require a subset of the results, based on some type of filtering.
-As an example, you may want Items whose title contains a certain keyword or Items that were created between two sets of dates.
-To filter Items within a specific Collection, send a `GET` request to `/v1/collections/YOUR-COLLECTION-SLUG-HERE/items?filters={"YOUR-FILTER-KEY-HERE":"YOUR-FILTER-VALUE-HERE"}`.
-This will return an array of published Items from the specified Collection that match the filters.
+As an example, you may want Items whose title contains a certain keyword or Items that were created between a set of dates.
+To filter Items within a specific Collection, use the `filters` option.
+This will return an array of Items from the specified Collection that match the filters.

 <aside class="warning">
-The `filters` parameter must be formatted as JSON and URL encoded
+When making HTTP requests the `filters` parameter must be formatted as JSON and URL encoded
 </aside>

 ### Filter Meta Keywords